Skip to content

 ToolPurpose

-Tool Registry: The attach_core_tools! macro ensures consistent tool sets across main agents and subagents, preventing drift.
+Tool Registry: The attach_core_tools! macro (src/agents/tools/registry.rs) ensures consistent tool sets across main agents and subagents, preventing drift.
+Delegation tools (workspace, parallel_analyze, the sub-agent itself) are excluded from subagents to prevent recursion.

 See: Tools Documentation